 While line 1 is moving upward, it also urges the feminine lines above to leave hexagram Zhun.
 It enhances itself and cooperates with line 4 to assist 5 in accomplishing the mission of Zhun (see lines 4 and 5).
 All its actions are fundamental to making a breakthrough.

-Commentary on the image: Though (line 1 is) hovering, aspiration (i.e. to enhance itself in order to make a breakthrough) is righteously carried out.
-(While) possessing prestige but descending humbly to a lower position, one can obtain tremendous support from the people.
+Commentary on the image: Though line 1 is hovering, its aspiration is to carry out righteousness (正).
+While possessing prestige but descending humbly to a lower position, one can obtain tremendous support from the people.

 The 2nd line

-Text: Zhun (difficult to initiate) and difficult to progress appear one after the other; (the subject is in a state) like riding a horse (but the horse stops moving as it encounters a herd of horses gathering) side-by-side (乘馬班如).
-It is not a robbery but a wedding (parade); the female is chaste and not pregnant; she will get pregnant after ten years.
+The subject is in a state of Zhun (being difficult to initiate) and difficult to progress which appear one after another (as what 如 does); it rides a horse but the horse stops moving as if encountering a herd of horses gathering side-by-side (乘馬班如).
+It is not a robbery but a wedding parade.
+The female is chaste and not pregnant (字); after ten years she gets pregnant.

 It is a formal marriage, regardless of the girl’s wish; she will get pregnant after ten years.
 Marriage and pregnancy (i.e. both initiation and progress) encounter difficulty, like riding a horse to move forward but encountering a barrier of many horses in front.
 In the time of hexagram Zhun, people should maintain determination and fortitude because making a breakthrough requires commitment and must be achieved; that way the mission will eventually be accomplished.
 Ten represents one complete unit; ten years here means at last.

 Trigram Kan is a horse with a beautiful spine.
 Line 2 correlates with line 5, the representative line of the upper trigram Kan, signifying that line 2 can ride on it.
 However line 2 encounters interruption from feminine lines 3 and 4 crowding in front, eager to move forward and leave hexagram Zhun.
-Because of this, line 2 has difficulty progressing. 班ban1 depicts jade 玉yu4 being cut into two pieces; it can also mean a group of similar objects. 班of 乘cheng2馬 ma3 (riding a horse) 班如ru2 (like) means a herd of horses, side by side, which appears to be a robbery, but is actually a wedding parade.
+Because of this, line 2 has difficulty progressing. 班ban1 depicts jade 玉yu4 being cut into two pieces; it can also mean a group of similar objects. 班 of 乘cheng2 馬 ma3 (riding a horse) 班如ru2 (as if) means a herd of horses, side by side, which appears to be a robbery, but is actually a wedding parade.

 Although line 5, which is in correlation with line 2, proposes marriage, line 1 is friendly next to line 2 and easily affects it.
 This leads to the misunderstanding that line 5 is a bandit (as the image of the upper trigram Kan which line 5 represents is a bandit) and creates difficulty in initiating.